 Current registration and enrolment status: enrolled: 9/30, only registered: 0/30, only registered with preference (fields directly associated with the programme): 0/30

 - fields of study / plans the course is directly associated with

 - Course objectives

-- The course is supposed to help the students comprehend the problematic issues of flective language and to deeply practise discussed grammarand in slower pace.
+- The course is supposed to help the students comprehend the problematic issues of flective language and exercise in depth the discussed grammar.

 General characteristics of the course: Greek-Latin medical terminology is one of the relevant means for acquisition of the target knowledge of medical students.
 The course is of both theoretic and practical character and it introduces the students into the study of medicine by means of its language.

-The course serves the students to understand basic medical terminology and it is exclusively determined by the needs of the discipline and medical practice.
-In the first place it provides such knowledge of Latin and/or Greek that enables the student to master the semantic aspect of terms, their grammatical form, and word-forming structure.
-At the same time, it provides systematic instruction to independent solution of current terminological problems consisting in understanding the technical content of terms and in the formation of medical terms.
+The course aims at understanding basic medical terminology and it is exclusively determined by the needs of the discipline and medical practice.
+In the first place, it provides such knowledge of Latin and/or Greek that enables students to master the semantic aspect of terms, their grammatical form, and word-forming structure.
+At the same time, it provides systematic instruction to independent solution of terminological problems including the understanding the technical content of terms and the formation of medical terms.